About Real Estate Registration Trustee

 Receive Your Registered Documents

-Complete one or several transactions in a single visit.
+Complete one or several property registration transactions in a single visit.

 Visit EGSH for VIP Service Without Queues